JonathanSilver/acm-scl/README.md

 # ACM - SCL

-*This is the Standard Code Library for Competitive Programming.*
+*This is the Standard Code Library (SCL) for Competitive Programming.*

 I have implemented many commonly seen/used algorithms and data structures in competitive programming.

+You can find the implementations in `code`.

+I also wrote a tool to compare the output files, the source code of which can be found in `_cmp`.

+Word/PDF documents containing well-organized source code and some useful theorems and formulas can be found in `_SCL`.
+Most of the theorems and formulas are from *Wikipedia* and *Concrete Mathematics*.

 ### Notes:
 - My C++ compiler is [MinGW-W64](https://sourceforge.net/projects/mingw-w64/) 8.1.0.
 Compile the code with `c++0y` (a.k.a.
 C++ 14) compiling option.